njanmo/kafka-producer-twitter/README.md

 ### Environment Prep

-First install a python3 environment and pip on all nodes in the cluster that will be running this script
+Make sure to install a python3 environment and pip on all nodes in the cluster that will be running this script

 Find instructions on how to do this on centOS [here](https://njanmo.github.io/useful/2018/02/08/hdp-sandbox.html#3)